A world of choice.

 All formats can include Saturday and/Sunday attendance as required.

-Prospective students interested in studying towards a Master’s in Business Administration (MBA) will be required to be in possession of an NQF level eight qualification, i.e. honours degree postgraduate diploma or equivalent qualification.
-In response to this, GIBS has restructured the MBA.
-GIBS accommodates students with a three year degree through a Postgraduate Diploma in General Management.
+Prospective students interested in studying towards a Master’s in Business Administration (MBA) will be required to be in possession of an NQF level eight qualification in Business Adminstration, i.e. honours degree postgraduate diploma or equivalent qualification.
+GIBS accommodates students who are not in possession of an NQF level eight qualification in Business Adminstration, i.e. honours degree postgraduate diploma or equivalent qualification through a Postgraduate Diploma in General Management.
 Students need to successfully complete all requirements for the Postgraduate Diploma in General Management in order to be eligible to gain entry into the GIBS MBA.
-This does not affect the duration it will take to complete your MBA journey.
-Both phase 1 (PGDip) and phase 2 (MBA) will take two years part-time/modular or one year full-time to complete.
+Both phase 1 (PGDip) and phase 2 (MBA) combined take two years part-time/modular or one year full-time to complete.

 The following core courses are covered in the Postgraduate Diploma in General Management (phase 1)